astefanutti/decktape/README.md

 DeckTape is a high-quality PDF exporter for HTML5 presentation frameworks.
 It supports all the features that you would expect from a PDF exporter like font embedding, selectable text, hyperlinks, SVG graphics objects, file compression.

-DeckTape is built on top of [PhantomJS](http://phantomjs.org) which relies on [WebKit Qt](https://wiki.qt.io/Qt_WebKit) for laying out and rendering Web pages and provides a headless WebKit scriptable with a JavaScript API.
+DeckTape is built on top of [PhantomJS](http://phantomjs.org) which relies on [Qt WebKit](https://wiki.qt.io/Qt_WebKit) for laying out and rendering Web pages and provides a headless WebKit scriptable with a JavaScript API.

 DeckTape currently supports the [CSSS](http://leaverou.github.io/csss/), [deck.js](http://imakewebthings.com/deck.js/), [DZSlides](http://paulrouget.com/dzslides/), [flowtime.js](http://flowtime-js.marcolago.com), [HTML Slidy](http://www.w3.org/Talks/Tools/), [impress.js](http://impress.github.io/impress.js), [remark.js](http://remarkjs.com), [reveal.js](http://lab.hakim.se/reveal-js) and [Shower](http://shwr.me/) presentation frameworks out-of-the-box.
+Besides, DeckTape provides a [generic command](#generic) that emulates the end-user interaction and that can be used to convert presentations from virtually any kind of frameworks.
+That is particularly useful to support HTML presentation frameworks that don't expose any API nor accessible state, like [Bespoke.js](https://github.com/markdalgleish/bespoke.js) for example.

-Besides, it exposes a plugin-based extension API so that it is possible to add support for other frameworks or tailored existing ones to your specific needs.
+DeckTape's plugin-based architecture exposes an extension API so that it is possible to add support for other frameworks or tailored existing plugins to your specific needs.

 You can browse some slide deck [examples](#examples) below that have been exported with DeckTape.